crazcalm/oral-english/clips/punishing_kids.md

 Male blue shirt: I do.
 Definitely.
 And this country is losing ground because we're no longer spanking.
 Our kids are last in everything.

-Male green shirt: It's true All the countries that are beating their kids are beating our ass.
+Male green shirt: It's true.
+All the countries that are beating their kids are beating our ass.

 Dre: Well, I'm convinced.
 I'm gonna spank my son.